 “I got a flat on one of the wheels of the jogging stroller when we were a mile from home,” says Miller.
 “I was 75 cents short to fill the tire with air.
-Fortunately, a nice man at the gas station happily gave me the change, otherwise I would’ve been stranded!”
+Fortunately, a nice man at the gas station happily gave me the change, otherwise, I would’ve been stranded!”

 5. Save your must-do workout for another time

-“I never plan for the run to be a workout,” says Abby Bales, a marathoner and mom of two.
+“I never plan for the run to be a workout,” says Abby Bales, a marathoner, and mom of two.
 “Instead, it’s an easy run for however long my kid will tolerate it.
 He likes to point out airplanes flying over Central Park and waves to people as we run by.
 It’s very laid back — and we usually make at least one stop halfway in for him to run his sillies out.”

 6. Consider stroller running built-in strength training!

-“When you’re running with a stroller, you aren’t looking for speed — but you do gain strength and stamina,” says Shanna Sparks Burnette.
+“When you’re running with kids in a stroller, you aren’t looking for speed — but you do gain strength and stamina,” says Shanna Sparks Burnette.
 “That combined with some fast intervals, and you’ll be a much stronger runner than you were before.”

 7. BYO H20, snacks, and diapers